-IAIA's Business Certificate program exists to provide personal empowerment and education about money, business, and entrepreneurship.
-Our overall goal is to help instill confidence, foster personal growth, and enhance leadership skills along with practical business education.

-This is critical for building the next generation of business leaders, and sustainable growth and prosperity-through the seventh generation and beyond.
+IAIA's Business and Entrepreneurship Program provides education about money, business, and entrepreneurship.
+Our overall goal is to help instill confidence, foster personal growth, and enhance leadership skills in business that are critical for building the next generation of sustainable art business leaders.
+We empower this philosophy by:

-- · Provide a foundation for success in business and self-employment - Promote financial and business literacy and economic empowerment - Learn and apply the business skills for creating and running a profitable small business - Support and encourage leadership, initiative, professionalism, and presentation skills - Increase entrepreneurship in Indian Country and within the creative economy
+- Providing a foundation for success in business and self-employment - Promoting financial and business literacy and economic empowerment - Building knowledge and experience in business skills for creating and running art businesses - Supporting and encouraging leadership, initiative, professionalism, and presentation skills - Increasing entrepreneurship in Indigenous Communities